 Jacob Fruitfield Hires Ogilvy & Mather To Create Ad Campaigns

-According to Jacob Fruitfield, the company plans to invest heavily in building its top brands in 2010, “Advertising has always played a key role in the success of our brands with many consumers fondly remembering popular slogans particularly for our biscuits,” said Loretta Dignam, marketing director, Jacob Fruitfield.
+According to Jacob Fruitfield, the company plans to invest heavily in building its top brands in 2010, “Advertising has always played a key role in the success of our brands, with many consumers fondly remembering popular slogans, particularly for our biscuits,” said Loretta Dignam, marketing director, Jacob Fruitfield.
 “We look forward to working with Ogilvy to develop the unique heritage of our brands in a contemporary way across all marketing communications channels.”

 About Ogilvy & Mather: Best known for their founder, David Ogilvy, the ad agency of Ogilvy & Mather was built on the integrity of David Ogilvy.
-Advertising agencies were often fertile ground for office politics, of which Ogilvy disdained.
+Advertising agencies were often fertile ground for office politics, which Ogilvy disdained.
 He worked hard to keep them at a minimum.
 Why?
 They take up energy which is better served to the clients.
-David knew of rival companies who were destroyed from within due to office politics.
+David knew of rival companies that were destroyed from within due to office politics.
 Here are ways David believed would minimize office politics and allow for growth to occur within the agency:

 2. Never hire relatives or friends.
 Ever.
 I repeat.
 Ever.

 3. When it comes to disagreements, have them face-to-face instead of by phone or by email.
-David referred to this as “paper warfare” and he wanted no part in it.
+David referred to this as "paper warfare," and he wanted no part in it.

 4. Discourage secrecy as it creates an environment where trust cannot thrive.